 Breast Reduction Surgery

-To obtain the results you wish, during your breast reduction consultation you need to be as honest and open as possible about your concerns and expectations.
+During your breast reduction consultation, try to be as honest and open with us about your concerns and expectations so we can obtain the results that you wish to have.
 This enables us to ensure that we create the best surgery plan for you.
 We’ll also ask a series of questions about your lifestyle and health.

 For More Case Study Examples, Please Visit our Breast Reduction Case Study Page

 If required, operations can be completed in a way to suit your own needs and we’ll be happy to discuss this with you so you’re aware of how we can achieve this.
 Scar placement will be another consideration we’ll discuss with you so you’re aware of what changes will be made to your appearance well in advance.

 If we need to remove large amounts of skin tissue in order to match your expectations of the surgery, we can do so by combining the surgery with liposuction.
 To ensure your safety and in a stable condition for the surgery, you may be asked to lose weight before the procedure and we’ll support you along the way to help you achieve the ideal weight.
 We advise this as your weight can have a major impact on the eventual results of your breast reduction surgery and we want to make sure you achieve the best possible results to match your expectations.

 Risks and complications will also be discussed to help decide which procedure you feel is the best for you.

 How To Prepare Before Your Surgery

 Your safety and health always comes first before we consider operating on you, so if you have any complications with your health prior to the procedure please inform us so that we can delay and rearrange if required.
 In some cases, we may also arrange for pre-operative tests to be carried out so you’re as safe as possible, but if this is required we’ll let you know what these will be and if they are necessary before the surgery goes ahead.